"Pure and genuine religion in the sight of God the Father means caring for orphans and widows in their distress..." James 1:27 The Bible, NLT

 I remembered my dream to visit the Watoto Village, to see and to contribute, to learn and to take away these learnings, so I can impact my world like they have theirs.

-So this time next year, I will be in Uganda.
+This time next year, I will be in Uganda.